simp/simp-doc/docs/glossary.rst

       Secure Shell protocol (:term:`SSH`) version 2.0 to provide secure file transfer capability, but is also intended to be usable with other protocols.

+   Stunnel
+      A proxy designed to add :term:`TLS` encryption functionality to existing clients and servers without any changes in the programs' code.

+      Source: `Stunnel Home Page <https://www.stunnel.org/>`__

    Sudosh
       An application that acts as an echo logger to enhance the auditing of